lee2716/Digital-Modulation-and-Filtering-Techniques/README.md

 # Digital Modulation and Filtering Techniques

-This repository contains a series of exercises and activities focused on various digital signal processing and modulation techniques.
+This repository contains a series of exercises and activities focused on various digital signal processing and modulation techniques, implemented in MATLAB.
 The project includes implementations for filtering, modulation, and demodulation, as well as simulations for error performance in communication systems.

 ## Core Activities: